postincredible/nyt_1000_covid_memories/README.md

 1) Parse the 1,000 memories' information into dataframe with 5 features,'memo', 'name', 'age', 'city_county', and 'state'.

-2) A world cloud built on the stem world of 'memo'.
+2) A world cloud built on words from 'memo'.

+3) Topic model based on latent Dirichlet allocation (LDA).

 More details to be added...